saviviro/gmvarkit/README.md

 ## References

 - Kalliovirta L., Meitz M. and Saikkonen P. (2016) Gaussian mixture vector autoregression. *Journal of Econometrics*, **192**, 485-498.
 - Kalliovirta L. and Saikkonen P. (2010) Reliable Residuals for Multivariate Nonlinear Time Series Models. *Unpublished Revision of HECER Discussion Paper No. 247*.
--   Virolainen S. 2022.
-Structural Gaussian mixture vector autoregressive model with application to the asymmetric effects of monetary policy shocks.
-Unpublished working paper, available as arXiv:2007.04713.
+- Virolainen S. (forthcoming).
+A statistically identified structural vector autoregression with endogenously switching volatility regime.
+  *Journal of Business & Economic Statistics*,
+  <doi:10.1080/07350015.2024.2322090>.
--   Virolainen S. 2022.
+- Virolainen S. (2022).
 Gaussian and Student’s t mixture vector autoregressive model with application to the assymetric effects of monetary policy shocks in the Euro area.
 Unpublished working paper, available as arXiv:2109.13648.